-- 2. Unscrew the filter cup, catching any spilled fuel in a rag. - Remove the filter element, and wash it in solvent.
+- 2. Unscrew the filter cup, catching any spilled fuel in a rag. - 3.
+Remove the filter element, and wash it in solvent.
 Allow it to dry.
-Inspect the filter element and O-ring of the filter cup to make sure they are in good condition.
+Inspect the filter element and O-ring of the filter cup to make sure they are in good conditions.
 Change them if necessary.
-If any water is found in the fuel, check and clean the portable fuel tank.
+If any water is found in the fuel, check and clean the portable fuel tanks should be checked and cleaned.